Mishail/CqlJmeter/README.md

 --------

 * Get a release
-* Unpack into Jmeter folder
+* Unpack into _/lib_ folder into the JMeter's folder

 Quickstart